 Part 2 — Legal proceedings and notices

 [7.
-Repealed in Gazette 20 Jun 1997 p.
+Deleted in Gazette 20 Jun 1997 p.
 2822.]

 8. Notices to other authorities

 Builder to give notice

 (1) Every builder who intends to construct, alter, add to, underpin, demolish or remove any building shall, prior to the commencement of any work, give notice of that intention to any body, authority or instrumentality which is authorised under a law of the State to direct, regulate or approve the carrying out of any part of that building work.